stable-degen/mega-tips/README.md

-# TipJar
+# MegaTip

-TipJar is a MegaETH testnet dapp that lets creators drop a lightweight tip jar anywhere they share a link.
+MegaTip is a MegaETH testnet dapp that lets creators drop a lightweight tip jar anywhere they share a link.
 Fans can connect a wallet, send a note with their tip, and watch it appear instantly in a live activity feed.

 ## Features
 - **On-chain tips** powered by the `TipJar.sol` contract (Solidity 0.8.x, deployed with Foundry)